44mira/mirac.el-work/POINTERS/README.md

   - **sizeof**;
       - this is an *operator* (like + and -) in C/C++ that returns the bytes occupied or being used by the variable that follows it.
   - **(sizeof (\*word) \* size);
-      - this are the arguments being passed onto the malloc()
+      - these are the arguments being passed onto the malloc()
       - Recall that memory addresses do not necessarily occupy only one byte, so we have to get the size of the pointer, and then multiply it with the number of addresses we would like to *reserve*.
   - **(char\*)**